Give your child the gift of beautiful, legible handwriting!

 Recommendations for Beginning Homeschool Handwriting Curriculum

-I recommend the BJUP Handwriting 1 Worktext for the homeschool student who is learning to print.
-This could range from an advanced 4 or 5 year old to a late blooming third grader who is ready to catch up.
+- BJUP Handwriting 1 Worktext for the homeschool student who is learning to print.
+This workbook could range from an advanced 4 or 5-year-old to a late blooming third grader who is ready to catch up.
 The key here is to have a student who wants to practice his penmanship with some excellent work pages.

 Ready for Cursive Handwriting?